jonase/eastwood/README.next.md

 inside another `def` or not.

-Unless you really know what you are doing and looking for a very particular effect, it is highly recommended to take `:def-in-def` warnings as a sign to change your code.
+Unless you really know what you are doing and looking for a very particular effect, it is recommended to take `:def-in-def` warnings as a sign to change your code.

 ### `:wrong-arity` - Function call with wrong number of arguments

-Eastwood warns if a function call is found that has a number of arguments not equal to any of the defined arities of the function.
+Eastwood warns if a function call is found that has a number of arguments not equal to any of the defined signatures (also called arities) of the function.

 Often this is a mistake in your code, and it is a good idea to correct the erroneous function call.
 However, there are some projects with